Skip to content

 5. Ideal Locations in Greece

-6. Customisable
+6. Customizable

 7. Brand New Appliances and Equipment

 Off-plan homes are brand new.
 If there are any small defects, add them to the snagging list and submit them to the constructor for fixing.
 Equipment and appliances are new and have warranties.
-The home is up to today’s standards and will be likely maintenance-free for at least the first five years.
+The home is up to today's standards and will likely be maintenance-free for at least the first five years.

 8. Best Sustainability

 Off-plan homes have high standards of energy-efficiency and sustainability, as they are built according to the newest specifications.
 This means that the home may have extra features like green roofing, heat pumps, solar panels, and a solar boiler.
+Opting for an off-plan property in Greece not only allows for customization to your preferences but also offers potential for higher resale value and modern amenities.

-FAQ’s About Off-Plan Homes in Greece
+FAQ's About Off-Plan Properties in Greece

 What is the Payment Schedule for an Off-Plan Home?